Starbucks CEO focuses on new role, avoids labor issues in investor call

 Investor concerns

-The union grievances have spilled over to the investor side before the meeting.
-In February, a shareholder coalition including Trillium Asset Management and the Office of the New York City Comptroller introduced a proposal for Starbucks’ shareholders to vote on creating a commission to oversee an “independent, third-party assessment of the company’s adherence to its stated commitments to workers’ rights to freedom of association and collective bargaining.”
+The union grievances had spilled over to the investor side before the meeting.
+In February, a shareholder coalition including Trillium Asset Management and the Office of the New York City Comptroller introduced a proposal for Starbucks shareholders to vote on creating a commission to oversee an “independent, third-party assessment of the company’s adherence to its stated commitments to workers’ rights to freedom of association and collective bargaining.”

 In a SEC filing, Starbucks recommended that shareholders vote against the proposal.
 Earlier this month, the coffee giant said that an independent third party would conduct a human rights impact assessment unrelated to the proposal.
 The results will be available by the end of the 2023 fiscal year.